21 Sustainable Clothing Brands

 There are thousands of stores and brands to buy clothing and accessories from.
 Depending on your price range, your personal preferences and the high street you're shopping on, you're bound to find a piece of clothing you love enough to buy.
 With so much choice and so much excitement/discounts/reasons to buy, I feel the majority of us have become lazy shoppers.
 I barely even look at the fabric my clothing is made from sometimes and in honesty, I think that being spoiled for choice has meant that I have never paid attention to ethical or sustainable fashion.
 And in my defence, I feel like it's because sustainable brands are so few and far between...

 Yet, I have a good feeling that we're going to see a plethora of brands moving into a more ethical clothing space over the next few years.
 If brands can finally move away from fur, then perhaps they can move into developing a more ethical and sustainable set of practices for their manufacturing and production.
+In fact, I just found a fantastic article about the plethora of fabrics available and how they're made, if you'd like to give that a read too.

 As part of this photoshoot, located within the giant structures of the Eden Project biome's, the attraction's story of sustainability was a major inspiration.
 They pursue a number of energy saving practices, choosing suppliers and retail partners who adhere to sustainable methods, and promote sustainable water management, amongst many other policies.
 In effect, the Eden Project is attempting to be as green as their rainforest.